-- 5mm full 3k carbon fiber twill - Counter-sunk screws for great appearance and smooth finish - KakuteF4 flight controller with soft-mounted gyro for great filtering of vibration - Betaflight OSD included.
+- 5mm full 3k carbon fiber twill - Counter-sunk screws on base for great appearance and protection of battery against damage. - KakuteF7 flight controller with soft-mounted gyro for mechanical filtering of vibration.
+Means you can disable more software filters for best flight handling. - Improved soft-mounting foam for KakuteF7 gives optimal balance of stiffness and damping for even better gyro performance than before! - Betaflight OSD included.
 Monitor voltage and battery capacity in your FPV goggles.
-Change PIDs and Rates using your transmitter sticks. - Atlatl video transmitter: - o 5.8 GHz - Standard 40-channel set.
-However 5645 MHz and 5945 MHz are illegal in many areas, so they are not supported.
-If you select one of these channels, it will simply fail to work. - o Transmit power: 15, 25, 100, 200, 400, 600 mW - MMCX antenna connector for easy, secure connection.
-Won't break or come loose like the IPEX connector used on other vTX. - Control the vTX channel and transmit power from the OSD using your transmitter sticks.
-No more button-pushing! - Programmable LED board controllable in Betaflight.
-Buzzer included. - RunCam Swift Mini FPV camera - Adjustable camera uptilt from 0 degrees to 90 degrees. - Serial receiver supported (SBUS, iBUS, Spektrum).
+Change PIDs and Rates using your transmitter sticks. - Atlatl HV V2 video transmitter: - o 5.8 GHz - Standard 40-channel set.
+However 5645 MHz and 5925 MHz 5945 MHz are illegal in many areas, so they are not supported.
+If you select one of these channels, it will simply fail to work. - Output Power: 0.5 mW (pit mode), 25 mW, 200 mW, 500 mW, 800 mW - MMCX antenna connector for easy, secure connection.
+Won't break or come loose like the IPEX connector used on other vTX. - Control the vTX channel and transmit power from the OSD using your transmitter sticks or from your Transmitter.
+No more picking up the quad to change vTX settings! - Buzzer included. - RunCam Swift Micro FPV camera - Adjustable camera uptilt from 0 degrees to 90 degrees. - Serial receiver supported (SBUS, iBUS, Spektrum).
 Legacy PPM and PWM receivers not supported.